 Note: These may be large files.

 Household projections are produced by the National Records of Scotland (NRS) every two years.
-The method and sources of data used for the 2016-based household projections have not changed significantly from those used for the 2014-based projections.
+The method and sources of data used for the 2018-based household projections have changed from those used for the 2016-based projections.
+Details of the changes and the methodology used to produce these statistics is available in the methodology section of the Household Projections for Scotland (2018-based) publication on the NRS website.

-This set of projections covers the period from 2016 to 2041, a projection period of 25 years.
-The household projections incorporate the latest (2016-based) population projections and the 2016 and 2017 household estimates (both available on the NRS website).
-Information from Scotland’s Census 1991, 2001 and 2011 and the 2016 Scottish Household Survey is used to project trends in the types of household that people are living in.
+This set of projections covers the period from 2018 to 2043, a projection period of 25 years.
+The household projections incorporate the latest (2018-based) population projections and the 2018 and 2019 household estimates (both available on the NRS website ).
+Information from Scotland’s Census 2001 and 2011 is used to project trends in the types of household that people are living in.
 Data from a range of sources on residents in communal establishments, such as care homes or prisons, are also included in order to project only the part of the population living in private households (non-communal).
-The results of the household projections are presented for Scotland, and for each Council, Strategic Development Plan (SDP) and National Park area.

-Exactly the same methodology and procedures is used to produce all projections and geographies using a carefully checked and tested program.
-Output is compared to the previous projection to ensure consistency.
+Exactly the same methodology and procedures are used to produce all projections and geographies using a carefully checked and tested program.
+Output is compared to the previous projections to ensure consistency.
 Consistency between the three projection types is checked to ensure there are no large divergences.
-Any changes from the previous projections were investigated and ensured they were explainable from trends in the input data.
-Input datasets were checked for consistency with previous years, and any discrepancies queried with the data supplier.
+Any changes from the previous projections are investigated and ensured they are explainable from trends in the input data.
+Input datasets are checked for consistency with previous years, and any discrepancies queried with the data supplier.

 Household estimates and projections for other parts of the UK are available from the following sources: